eltrompetero/treeEnt/README.md

 # TreeEnt: Estimating the entropy of factorizable graphs

-TreeEnt is a Python project for estimating the entropy of probabilistic graph models by leveraging bridges between communities and a good estimator of entropy on sparse samples.
-We show that using the structural constraint provides a good heuristic for identifying these bridges and partitioning the graph into conditionally independent copmonents.
-We combine this heuristic with the Nemenman-Shafee-Bialek estimator for entropy to obtain a faster and more accurate estimator and demonstrate its application to the pairwise maximum entropy, or Ising, model.
-The calculation can be extended to other models with a straightforward modification of the code when the graph structure, such as that given by interactions in an Ising model, are known and a model sampler is given.
-We demonstrate an application of this algorithm to estimate the entropy of judicial voting models of moderate size ($N=47$ and $N=23$), where entropy estimates without leveraging the graph structure are poor.
+We introduce an algorithm for estimating the entropy of pairwise, probabilistic graph models by leveraging bridges between social communities and an accurate entropy estimator on sparse samples.
+We propose using a measure of investment from the sociological literature, Burt's structural constraint, as a heuristic for identifying bridges that partition a graph into conditionally independent components.
+We combine this heuristic with the Nemenman-Shafee-Bialek entropy estimator to obtain a faster and more accurate estimator.
+We demonstrate it on the pairwise maximum entropy, or Ising, models of judicial voting, to improve na\"{i}ve entropy estimates.
+We use our algorithm to estimate the partition function closely, which we then apply to the problem of model selection, where estimating the likelihood is difficult.
+This serves as an improvement over existing methods that rely on point correlation functions to test fit can be extended to other graph models with a straightforward modification of the open-source implementation.

 For additional background, see the arXiv preprint: [arxiv.org]